RavGod/Products-Group-Final-Project/README.md

 Upon running the project, go to hoppscotch.io.
 Here, you can access the database using http://localhost:8081/products

 Alternatively, you can run the frontend file using the instructions found in the readme of the frontend file.
+There, you can access and alter the database using the GUI.

 http://localhost:8081/products with the GET method returns a list of every item in the database.